csmaller/blog/content/blog/reflections-at-50.md

 title: Anger
 description: Some unsolicited advice to men everywhere.
 ---
 Ever since I can remember I've done things out of anger.
 As I get older I’m starting to recognize the thought process that can drag me down into negativity and self-sabotaging behavior.
 They say behind anger is fear and most of my time here on this Earth I've been angry.
-Not the "get in a fight scream and yell at someone” kind of angry but the steady droning anger that underlies almost every decision I've made.
+Not the "get in a fight scream and yell at someone” kind of angry but the steady droning, buzzing anger that underlies almost every decision I've made.

 Spite.
 Jealously.
 Greed.
 Vanity.
 All these negative emotions are subconscious protectors of our egos.
 It’s letting go of the ego and accepting who you are which leads you down the path of self-awareness and grace.

-Remember: There will always be someone better looking, more intelligent, faster, stronger.
+Remember, there will always be someone better looking, more intelligent, faster, stronger.
 Acceptance and love is the key to calming that angry mosquito in your ear.

 This is written from my perspective to maybe help someone find their own path.
 To better understand what I'm saying you have to look at my underlying philosophy on life.
 I believe we are here to learn how to love, to overcome trust issues and addictions.
 To fulfill a contract.
 With whom I have no idea.
 Why, in the whole grand scheme of things, I too have no clue.
 In my opinion, during this life you have something you need to do or learn in order to evolve.
 Something in our contracts with our maker to try and elevate our spirits to vibrate on a higher level.
 To be more God-like if you will.
 Everybody plays a part - parents and brothers and sisters and those around you.